laurentb/assnet/README.rst

-The *Authenticated Social Storage Made for Mothers* (ass2m) project is a web application useful for sharing files (with support for photos galleries, videos, etc.) or organizing events with your friends, removing the obligation of using centralized social networks.
+The *Asocial Storage Network* (assnet) project is a web application useful for sharing files (with support for photos galleries, videos, etc.) or organizing events with your friends, removing the obligation of using centralized social networks.

 You self-host your data and manage permissions to protect your privacy and control exactly who can access what information.